 3) Non-smeter.
-Below is a submission by Erik Anderson, an economist, as an intervener in the review of Site C. BC Hydro’s poor judgment, deceptive accounting practices, and financial irresponsibility applies to smeters just as it applies to Site C. They did not perform due diligence with regard to safety or privacy, and I doubt they did it with regard to financial benefits vs. costs.
+Below is a submission by Erik Andersen, an economist, as an intervener in the review of Site C. BC Hydro’s poor judgment, deceptive accounting practices, and financial irresponsibility applies to smeters just as it applies to Site C. They did not perform due diligence with regard to safety or privacy, and I doubt they did it with regard to financial benefits vs. costs.
 Hopefully, the NDP government will not feel bound to honor contracts which were entered into without due care.

 4) A BC man has invented something that will turn off your stove if you forget, — it uses Wi-Fi to connect to the internet and provides yet another entry into a home.